glitch-txs/w3-docs/docs/init.md

 :::

-Connector must be initialized inside an array as shown in the example.
+Connectors must be initialized inside an array as shown in the example.
 They can take an **optional** argument to store the wallet's icon:

 ```tsx
 import { W3, MetaMask, mainnet, W3Props } from '@glitch-txs/w3-react'